uber/h3/dev-docs/RFCs/v4.0.0/names_for_concepts_types_functions.md

   minimal bit mask check is done
     - we could imagine a `isValidPengaton` function, if full verification would be convenient
-- similarly, a function like `cellsAreNeighbors` will assume each cell has passed the `isValidCell` check; the function will do only minimal work to determine if they are neighbors
+- similarly, a function like `areNeighborCells` will assume each cell has passed the `isValidCell` check; the function will do only minimal work to determine if they are neighbors